 These communities need our market support to create regenerative local economy.
 That's the opportunity real Grossberg is talking about in the quote above!

-We need to address structural issues.
+Putting economic power in the hands of those digging with shovels begins to address structural issues.
 As MLK said, "True compassion is more than flinging coins to the beggar; it comes to seeing that an edifice which produces beggars needs restructuring."

 In fact, the ethical jewelry movement in the US was birthed because NGOs exposed the plight of the small-scale miner—which certainly resulted in the 2006 release of the film Blood Diamond.
 Blood diamonds purchased from small-scale diamond miners funded wars in the ‘80s and ‘90s that killed 3.7 million people.